-Thermostats should be kept no higher than 65 degrees for daytime, 60 degrees at night.
+Thermostats should be kept no higher than 65 degrees in the daytime, 60 degrees at night.
 Doors and windows should be kept closed when the furnace is on, and the thermostat should be turned down when there is a fire in the fireplace.
+Please be sure the thermostat is turned down to 60 degrees and the bathroom doors are closed when leaving camp.